 Despite payroll being a standalone or finance department, its bond with HR is inevitable that needs strong collaboration from both the departments.

-To know how an automated and cloud-based payroll software solution can eradicate all payroll woes for your HR department, contact us here or SMS SAGE to 56767.
-You can also write to us at email@example.com or simply give us a shout-outt on our Twitter or Facebook handle.
+To know how an automated and cloud-based payroll software solution can eradicate all payroll woes for your HR department, contact us here.
+You can also write to us at firstname.lastname@example.org or simply give us a shout-outt on our Twitter or Facebook handle.